DasEd955/tunerdesign-gpt/README.md

 ### `data/loader.py`

-Implements a tensor-based batched data loader that randomly samples `batch_size` starting positions from an already-encoded 1D corpus tensor, stacks the corresponding windows into `(batch_size, context_length)` input and target matrices, and returns them.
+Implements a tensor-based batched data loader that randomly samples `batch_size` starting positions from an already encoded 1D corpus tensor, stacks the corresponding windows into `(batch_size, context_length)` input and target matrices, and returns them.
 This is the direct data supplier for the training loop in `train.py`.